Flax Processing, Linen Spinning & Creative Weaving

 Please follow us on our instagram page by clicking here.

-May 2nd and 3rd – 2 day weaving course- full
+September 5th and 6th – 2 day weaving course- 2 places

 Please use the contact tab above to enquire about course and accommodation availability if I don’t get back to you within a day or two please try again as sometimes the enquiries do not reach me.
 Thanks Susie.